Normalising a greener, more sustainable way to live in all aspects of the lives of our communities

 How we began

 GCBB was created in 2019 by Parisa Wright with friends and neighbours to respond to her own feeling that we all needed to do much more, and make a difference locally, in order to help our planet and our loved ones futures.
-The group, initially a Facebook group, and then a Community Interest Company, and now a charity called Greener and Cleaner (charity number 1196213) has steadily grown over the past year to over 6000 members and is in the process of converting to a Charity to deliver even more impact.
+The group, initially a Facebook group, and then a Community Interest Company, and now a charity called Greener and Cleaner (charity number 1196213) has steadily grown over the past year to over 6000 members.
 We have over a hundred committed volunteers in our formal organisation, offering their time on a regular basis to educate us all, deliver impactful events, let businesses and politicians know what matters to us, and to get our message out there.

 Our first year

 In the first year of operation GCBB were very busy.
 We held meet ups in person to share ideas and progress (and running them online since circumstances required it).
 This included presentations from experts in bee-keeping, climate change and air quality and running more than fifteen other events on topics including preventing food waste, make and mend, clothes swaps, furashiki, litter picking and more.

 GCBB ran two eco schools events where schools from across Bromley and neighbouring boroughs were able to learn from each other and share best practices, ran an online screening of an impactful and hopeful movie (with more to come) and set up and hosted the Borough’s first ever Environmental Hustings in all areas.